 Students are dismissed from GSPIA if after 1 term they do not meet their probation requirements.
-In the event that a student is dismissed from GSPIA, they are notified in writing by the Office of Student Services.
+If a student is dismissed from GSPIA, they are notified in writing by the Academic Advising office.
 All appeals to dismissal must be made to the Associate Dean by the stated deadline.
 Appeals can only be made on procedural grounds.
 Lack of notification of status is not a basis for appeals.